Three-Little-Birds/xfoil-mcp/README.md

 uv pip install "git+https://github.com/Three-Little-Birds/xfoil-mcp.git"
 ```

-Ensure the XFOIL binary is on your `PATH` (or point to it explicitly):
+Download XFOIL from the [official MIT site](https://web.mit.edu/drela/Public/web/xfoil/) and place the executable on your `PATH` (or point to it explicitly):

 ```bash
 export XFOIL_BIN=/path/to/xfoil